Classification of E_0--Semigroups by Product Systems: Introduction

-These notes, clearly, aim at fixing the open problem in the classification of \nbd{E_0}semigroups on possibly different operator algebras $\sB^a(E)$.
-But for having a complete solution of the classification problem (at least, in the von Neumann case without countability assumptions), we also need the existence result: Every suitably full and suitably continuous product system comes form a suitably continuous \nbd{E_0}semigroup.
-While the \nbd{C^*}case is known, the von Neumann case is a new result of these notes.
-However, even without that these notes are already quite long, and the existence result, though very important inside the whole theory, is not among main scopes of these notes.
-Therefore, we postpone its proof to Appendix B. Appendices A and B may be considered as the beginning of a more systematic theory of strongly continuous product systems.
+Appendices A and B may be considered as the beginning of a systematic theory of strongly continuous product systems.
 But, the theory is developed only as far as necessary for our applications: Appendix A deals with \it{strong type I} product systems (systems generated by their strongly continuous units), and develops what is necessary to prove the results about spatial Markov semigroups.
 Appendix A also fills a gap in the proofs of \cite[Theorems 10.2 and 12.1]{BhSk00} (see acknowledgments), generalizing them considerably (Theorems \ref{cdilthm} and \ref{scdilthm}).
-As Corollary \ref{MScor} we reprove the result due to Markiewicz and Shalit \cite{MaSha07p} that every weakly operator continuous CP-semigroup on a von Neumann algebra is strongly operator continuous.
-We also prove that spatial Markov semigroups on a von Neumann algebra have spatial GNS-systems (Theorem \ref{vNspthm}) contrasting the negative statement in the \nbd{C^*}case (see Bhat, Liebscher, and Skeide \cite{BLS10}), and we prove that elementary CP-semigroups have trivial GNS-systems (Lemma \ref{elemtrivlem}).
-Appendix B provides the proof of existence of \nbd{E_0}semigroups in the von Neumann case (Theorem \ref{vNexithm}), utilizing also some results from Appendix A. In Appendix B.2 we prove the new result that every \it{faithful} strongly continuous product systems admits a \it{strongly continuous nondegenerate normal representations} by operators on a Hilbert space.
-This result is connected rather indirectly with the classification of product system.
-(See the remark in this introduction.)
-However, it is important in the theory of product systems, and the technical tools developed in both appendices allow easily the necessary modification to the proof of the \nbd{C^*}case in Skeide \cite{Ske06p6}.
+As Corollary \ref{MScor} we reprove the result due to Markiewicz and Shalit \cite{MaSha10} that every weakly operator continuous and contractive CP-semigroup on a von Neumann algebra is strongly operator continuous.
+We also prove that spatial Markov semigroups on a von Neumann algebra have spatial GNS-systems (Theorem \ref{vNspthm}) contrasting the negative statement in the \nbd{C^*}case (see Bhat, Liebscher, and Skeide \cite{BLS10}), and we prove that elementary CP-semigroups have trivial GNS-systems (Corollary \ref{elemtrivcor}).
+Appendix B.1 provides the proof of existence of \nbd{E_0}semigroups in the von Neumann case (Theorem \ref{vNexithm}), utilizing also some results from Appendix A. In Appendix B.2 we prove that every \it{faithful} strongly continuous product systems admits a \it{strongly continuous nondegenerate normal representations} by operators on a Hilbert space.
+This result is connected rather indirectly with the classification by product systems.
+(See the comments in the methodological introduction.)
+However, it is important in the theory of product systems, and the technical tools developed in both appendices allow easily for the necessary modification of the proof of the \nbd{C^*}case in Skeide \cite{Ske11a}.
 Therefore, we include it here.
-As applications we provide a different proof of a result by Arveson and Kishimoto \cite{ArKi92} about embeddability into an automorphism group, and a result about existence of \it{elementary dilations} of strongly continuous CP-semigroups on von Neumann algebras.
+As applications we provide a different proof of a result by Arveson and Kishimoto \cite{ArKi92} about embeddability into an automorphism group, and a new result about existence of \it{elementary dilations} of strongly continuous CP-semigroups on von Neumann algebras.